Sec. 66.1105, Wis. Stats.

 There are three types of extensions: Standard, Technical College, and Affordable Housing.
 Each extension has different requirements and exclusions.

-- Standard – allows an extension (three or four years depending on TID type) if existing tax increments will not pay project costs within the TID maximum life
+- Standard – allows an extension (three or four years from the TID's maximum life, depending on TID type) if existing tax increments will not pay project costs within the TID maximum life

-- Technical College – allows a three-year extension if tax increments were negatively impacted by 2013 Act 145.
+- Technical College – allows a three-year extension to the TID's maximum life if tax increments were negatively impacted by 2013 Act 145.
 The Act increased state aid to technical colleges and may have caused a decrease in tax increment revenue for some TIDs.

-- Affordable Housing – allows an extension, up to one year, if the municipality uses the final year's increment to benefit affordable housing
+- Affordable Housing – allows an extension, up to one year from the resolution date, if the municipality uses the final year's increment to benefit affordable housing

 For details on each extension type, review the